CapsAdmin/NattLua/README.md

 local y = x + 1
 ```

-This code will log an error about potentially calling a nil value, but it will continue while removing nil from the set onwards.
-It does this by copying the current scope where.
+This code will log an error about potentially calling a nil value.
+It would then duplicate the scope and remove nil from the set in the new scope.

 # Current status and goals
-At the moment I focus strongly on type inferrence and adding tests while trying to keep the code sane.
+At the moment I focus strongly on type inferrence and adding tests while trying to keep the code maintainable.

 The parsing part of the project is mostly done except I have some ideas to make it cleaner and more extendable.